MicrosoftDocs/azure-docs/articles/media-services/latest/frequently-asked-questions.md

 It is now recommended to use the server-side storage encryption (which is on by default).
 For more information, see [Azure Storage Service Encryption for Data at Rest](https://docs.microsoft.com/azure/storage/common/storage-service-encryption).

+## Offline streaming

-## Offline FairPlay Streaming for iOS
+### FairPlay Streaming for iOS

 The following frequently asked questions provide assistance with troubleshooting offline FairPlay streaming for iOS:

-### Why does only audio play but not video during offline mode?
+#### Why does only audio play but not video during offline mode?

 This behavior seems to be by design of the sample app.
 When an alternate audio track is present (which is the case for HLS) during offline mode, both iOS 10 and iOS 11 default to the alternate audio track.
 To compensate this behavior for FPS offline mode, remove the alternate audio track from the stream.
 To do this on Media Services, add the dynamic manifest filter "audio-only=false."
 In other words, an HLS URL ends with .ism/manifest(format=m3u8-aapl,audio-only=false).

-### Why does it still play audio only without video during offline mode after I add audio-only=false?
+#### Why does it still play audio only without video during offline mode after I add audio-only=false?

 Depending on the content delivery network (CDN) cache key design, the content might be cached.
 Purge the cache.

-### Is FPS offline mode also supported on iOS 11 in addition to iOS 10?
+#### Is FPS offline mode also supported on iOS 11 in addition to iOS 10?

 Yes.
 FPS offline mode is supported for iOS 10 and iOS 11.

-### Why can't I find the document "Offline Playback with FairPlay Streaming and HTTP Live Streaming" in the FPS Server SDK?
+#### Why can't I find the document "Offline Playback with FairPlay Streaming and HTTP Live Streaming" in the FPS Server SDK?

 Since FPS Server SDK version 4, this document was merged into the "FairPlay Streaming Programming Guide."

-### What is the downloaded/offline file structure on iOS devices?
+#### What is the downloaded/offline file structure on iOS devices?

 The downloaded file structure on an iOS device looks like the following screenshot.
 The `_keys` folder stores downloaded FPS licenses, with one store file for each license service host.
 The `.movpkg` folder stores audio and video content.
 The first folder with a name that ends with a dash followed by a numeric contains video content.
 The numeric value is the PeakBandwidth of the video renditions.
 The second folder with a name that ends with a dash followed by 0 contains audio content.
 The third folder named "Data" contains the master playlist of the FPS content.
 Finally, boot.xml provides a complete description of the `.movpkg` folder content.